troyzhxu/vue-okay-admin/README.md

 ## Introduction

-Vue Okay Admin is a free and open source middle and back-end template.
+Vue Okay Admin is a middle and back-end admin template on the top of [Vben Admin](https://github.com/anncwb/vue-vben-admin).
 Using the latest `vue3`, `vite2`, `TypeScript` and other mainstream technology development, the out-of-the-box middle and back-end front-end solutions can also be used for learning reference.

 ## Feature